Periods and harmonic analysis on spherical varieties: Explicit Plancherel formula

 \begin{corollary} For $\sigma$ in a dense, Zariski open subset of a twisting class: \begin{enumerate} \item[i.] the induced representation $I_{\Theta^-}(\sigma)$ is irreducible; \item[ii.] $T_\Theta$ is an isomorphism; \end{enumerate}

 \end{corollary}

-\begin{proof} It is enough to show that conditions (i) and (ii) are verified at a single point, because the twisting class is an irreducible variety and conditions (i) and (ii) are Zariski open.
-We have already seen that the natural map
+\begin{proof} It is enough to show that conditions (i) and (ii) are verified at a single point, because the twisting class is an irreducible variety and if conditions (i) or (ii) hold at a point of such a variety, they hold at a Zariski-open set.\footnote{Indeed, irreducibility amounts to asking that certain elements of a Hecke algebra, with respect to an open compact $J$, generate the endomorphisms of $J$-fixed vectors; and if an algebraic family of matrices has full rank at a point, it has full rank at a Zariski-open set.
+Similarly for (ii): once the representation is irreducible, the map $T_{\Theta}$ is an isomorphism if and only if it is nonzero, which can be checked on a single $J$-fixed vector.}